 I learned that this “imposter syndrome” (as well as other mental health problems) tends to happen more frequently in bisexual people than other members of the LGBTQ+ community, as we’re often questioned for being neither straight nor gay.
 We’re often seen as being “in limbo,” or “undecided,” and that doubt from others inevitably makes its way to our inner dialogues – especially if it’s coming from our significant other.

 I read articles from writers like Gabrielle Smith and Anna Levinson and felt a deep connection with their stories.
-Above all, I related to the experience of questioning myself everyday because I was fearful of judgement.
+Above all, I related to the experience of questioning myself every day because I was fearful of judgment.

 My relationship ended, and I will admit it was hard at first.
 Breakups are never easy.
 But this one came with one major silver lining: it allowed me to embrace my queerness.

 After reflecting and working through the trauma, I feel like myself again.
 I’ve made meaningful connections with people who see and accept me exactly as I am, and for that, I’m so grateful.
 I finally feel like I can have a voice in the community, because I now know that there is no such thing as “not queer enough.”